VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="Er"></a> 7.1 Error reference

-If an error occurs due to an erroneous order, the AGV should return a meaningful error reference in the fields errorReference (see 5.6.2 Implementation).
+If an error occurs due to an erroneous order, the AGV should return a meaningful error reference in the fields errorReference (see [6.10.6 Implementation](#errorReferenceImpl)).
 This can include the following information:

 - headerId